About Jeff Hayes

 Managers: The Innovator

-Posted by Jeff Hayes on February 8, 2011 in Quality of Life
+Posted by Jeff Hayes on February 8, 2011 in Archived

 The innovator is sometimes a better leader than manager